Mortgage Foreclosures & Loan Modifications

 After you file an answer, affirmative defense or counterclaim, we can commence discovery.
 We can demand that the plaintiff provide us all information they have about your loan.
 This information may give us vital clues we can use to defend against foreclosure in your case.
 There may be issues of fact as to whether the plaintiff has the right to sue on your mortgage.
 This may help us negotiate a favorable settlement for you.

 Reinstatement is the right to bring your mortgage current by catching up on payments you haven’t made in the past.
 You have 3 months to do this in Illinois.

 What is redemption?

 Redemption is the right to pay off the mortgage in full.
-You have at least 7 months to do this in Illinois and at least 6 months to do this in Wisconsin.
+You have at least 7 months to do this in Illinois.
 It may be difficult for you to actually redeem your mortgage, particularly if you owe more on the house than it’s worth.

 What should I do when faced with mortgage foreclosure?

 Each family has a different situation.
 At Lakelaw, we help you analyze your own situation from both a personal and an economic point of view.
 We want you to make good decisions based on what is good for you and your family and based upon what is possible from both a legal and business point of view.